 4. Get employment insurance

 Once you become an employer, you must take out an employer’s liability insurance policy.
-This insurance is to protect you if an employee becomes ill or injured because of their work, and must cover you to the value of £5 million from an authorised insurer.
+This insurance protects you if an employee becomes ill or injured because of their work, and must cover you to the value of £5 million from an authorised insurer.

 Every day that you employ someone without this policy, you can be fined an extra £2,500.